aki-tera/017_plot_average_data/README.md

 - You get the median of each from the ranges which you want for each period.
 - You can change the settings according to the logger type in original csv files.
 ### original csv files
-- You should assume file(s) which output from a logger.
+- You should assume files which output from a logger.
 - The files must contain the date(yyyy/mm/dd), data1, data2.
 - The data must have stable data for a certain period.
 ### output data